pawelgrzybek/pawelgrzybek.com/content/posts/2024-12-13-practical-vim/index.md

 The expression register can be invoked using `<C-r>=` and allows us to perform a simmple math clculations without leaving the insert mode.

 `<C-r>=5*5*5<Cr>`

+## Run normal mode command across multiple lines

+The `normal` ex command allows us to run all normal mode commands, but on a range of consecutive lines.
+This thing gets a lot more powerful with the combination of dot-command or even macros.
+On the example below I am appending a semicolon to multiple lines by repeating a command that I executed on the first line.
+This is super powerful!

+##